he Meike Ranch (pronounced like "Mikey")

 a family corporation

-consisting of the offspring of Peter and Naomi Meike.
+consisting of the offspring of Peter and Naomi Meike and extended families.
 Peter Meike

 came to the Sussex, Wyoming area